Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ```
 ![staged data](assets/img11.png)

 Next, copy a set of records from the dataset in Snowsight (use Command + C or right-click and select 'Copy') and paste them into the terminal window (kafka-console-producer) that you just opened.
+Please note, if you select the whole table/column(instead of selecting some rows), the row header ("OBJECT_CONSTRUCT(*)" in this example) will be added to the clipboard.
+If you do so, please make sure to remove it before pasting it to the kafka-console-producer window.

 What occurs next is that the console utility will push the data into the topic.
 The Snowflake Kafka sink connector, utilizing Snowpipe streaming, will then push it into the target table.
 And yes, that's correct, we don't need to create the target table manually as the Kafka connector does it automatically.